Open-Source-Community/LinQuest/Module-1/Questions.md

 Congratulations!
 Mr. President of The **United Regions of Murica**, ***Francis Joseph Underwood***.
-You are now have a full control on the government, and now your Executive of DOGE (Department of Government Efficiency) ***Mr. Elon Task*** is eliminating the **URM** federal agencies and haulting several transactions in the Secretary of Treasury, while doing this, they accidentally deleted or corrupted or missed (We don't know yet) some important files in the system, leading to errors in the payment system as it stops workingo f the Secretary of Treasury, and now it became a scandal as **URM** lost about 150bn UR Dollars in the NAKDAK Stock market due to the consequences of this crisis!
+You now have full control on the government, and now your Executive of DOGE (Department of Government Efficiency) ***Mr. Elon Task*** is eliminating the **URM** federal agencies and haulting several transactions in the Secretary of Treasury, while doing this, they accidentally deleted or corrupted or missed (We don't know yet) some important files in the system, leading to errors in the payment system as it stops working of the Secretary of Treasury, and now it became a scandal as **URM** lost about 150bn UR Dollars in the NAKDAK Stock market due to the consequences of this crisis!
 Federal Security Agencies started investigations and fortunately, there was git repository in the payment system, and now the feds want to know the history of all the commits, rebases clones, etc. your mission as a President is to give *exactly 2 git commands* to help them in the investigations.
 Thank you my fellow Murican and God bless the United Regions of Murica!!

 ---